-Assets and liabilities are required to be categorized into three levels of fair value based upon the assumptions used to price the assets or liabilities.
+(a) Assets and liabilities measured at fair value are required to be categorized into three levels of fair value based upon the assumptions used to price the assets or liabilities.
 Level 1 provides the most reliable measure of fair value, whereas Level 3, if applicable, generally would require significant management judgment.
 The three levels for categorizing the fair value measurement of assets and liabilities are as follows: